jiheon788/survey-forms/README.md

 ## [Demo](https://classum-01-survey-forms-jiheon788.netlify.app)&nbsp;&nbsp;&nbsp;&nbsp;[Requirements Spec](./REQUIREMENTS.md)

-It's a project to implement **Google Forms**.
-All requirements have been complied with.
+It's a project to implement **Google Forms** that adheres to the All requirements.
 Created from a [Custom CRA + TypeScript template](https://github.com/jiheon788/react-boilerplate) for frequently used Path Alias, Dynamic Routing, eslint, and Prettier settings.

 ## Getting Started
 You can install and run it yourself by following the commands.
 Or You can view a [live demo](https://classum-01-survey-forms-jiheon788.netlify.app)